trunkslamchest/mod5_project_frontend/docs/BUG_TRACKER.md

 -dashboard stats categories page does not display total questions in a category unless a question has been answered in that category

+-dashboard showing NaN for total questions and questions by difficulty

 ~~~~~~~~~~~~~~~~~~~~~~~~~